Notify me

 “ANDY WARHOL MARILYN MONROE 91.3×91.3 – 05” By GALERIE ESTAMPE MODE.
 Details and license here.

-Different sub-cultures often have their distinctive aesthetics, such as punk which was consciously designed to be anti what was acceptable around it, hip-hop with its focus on gang culture, and the current “Beige aesthetic” (below) on Tiktok, which is a form of “neutral minimalism” emphasizing neutral colours, natural textures, and simple, clean lines creating a calm and soothing atmosphere.
-Being unique as a person today, which is a common claim, actually means being a member of a specific sub-culture which is different from that of most people one meets in everyday life.
-Indeed, “being different” is now the cultural norm.
+Different subcultures often have their distinctive aesthetics, such as punk which was consciously designed to be anti what was acceptable around it, hip-hop which often draw on urban street culture, individual expression, and luxury symbolism, and the current “Beige aesthetic” (below) on Tiktok, which is a form of “neutral minimalism” emphasizing neutral colours, natural textures, and simple, clean lines creating a calm and soothing atmosphere.
+Being unique as a person today, which is a common claim, seems to me (and other writers have mentioned this) to be mainly about being a member of a specific subculture which is different from that of most people one meets in everyday life.
+Indeed, “being different” is now the cultural norm in the developed world.

 Even in this day and age where a lot of people like to say how unique they are, in practice, what is valued by the market is often what is just different enough to be labelled “different”, while actually being mostly the same as what’s already accepted.
-I give a couple of examples of this in my blog post: “being different” while staying mostly the same in the world of graphic design.
+I give a couple of examples of this from my own experience in my article: “being different” while staying mostly the same in the world of graphic design.

 Monet water lilies